MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/nodejs.md

 ms.author: adhal
 ---

-# How to use the Node.js backend Server SDK
+# How to use the Node.js SDK for Azure Mobile Apps

 This article provides detailed information and examples that show how to work with a NodeJS backend for Azure Mobile Apps.